 Lucy and Meg explain why you sometimes find holes in your jar of Lucy Bee Coconut Oil, what 'pearling' is and how often the Lucy Bee filling process is checked.

 Only coconuts are processed at the plant that produces Lucy Bee Coconut Oil and the UK BRC Grade A packaging facility is nut free and peanut free.

-If you would like a physical copy of our brochure please complete the form in this link: https://shop.lucybee.co/brochure.
+If you would like a physical copy of our FREE brochure from the Lucy Bee Shop by clicking on this link.